Having baby chicks is so much fun. They are so adorable! What a story I have that goes with them also! So come and Meet Our Baby Chicks!

 More pictures of chicks below, but first here’s part of the story of why the chicks didn’t stay outside with mom…

 One day, one of my kids came inside and said there’s a baby chick in the coop with bloody eyes.
 I slip on my shoes and run to the coop.
 Surely enough, I find a sweet baby close to the end of the coop a foot away from his mom (it was FAT BOY.)

 He is just standing there with bloody eyes, cheeping his heart out, and looking so pitiful.
 I pick him up and mom doesn’t even flinch.
 That’s pretty surprising because she usually is very protective of them!

 I take him inside.
-Not knowing what to do, because I do not have a safe heat source, extra feeders/waterers (here’s a similar product of what I use now) or a place for him to sleep inside!
+Not knowing what to do, because I don’t have a safe heat source, extra feeders/waterers (here’s a similar product of what I use now) or a place for him to sleep inside!
 Ahh!

 So I quickly make a rice bag with fabric.
-I heat it up gently, and grab a small container to put both of them in.
+I heat it up gently and grab a small container to put both of them in.
 I ran to town to try to find a heat source and other supplies.
-In early springtime Tractor Supply was selling a little broody box set so I figured I would just pick that up.
+In early springtime, Tractor Supply was selling a little brooder box set so I figured I would just pick that up.

 When I got there, I couldn't find it.
 Apparently, they only keep them in stock while they are selling baby chicks (said a store clerk).
 The time had passed for this window of opportunity, apparently.

 The only thing they sell at this time is a gigantic heat lamp.
-Which if you are using a large plastic box, and a clip on heat lamp, doesn’t work very well.
+Which if you are using a large plastic box, and a clip-on heat lamp, it doesn't work very well.
 I know, because I bought one at the suggestion of said clerk, and drove all the way home and tried it.